Geofencing and place detection

 Trusted by enterprises and high-growth startups

-Open-source SDKs with flexible tracking options and industry-leading accuracy, simple documentation, and turnkey integrations.
+Open-source SDKs with industry-leading accuracy and battery efficiency, flexible tracking options, and turnkey integrations.

 One platform, any use case

-From location-based app experiences to location-triggered push notifications, Radar is flexible and easy to implement for any use case.
+From contextual messaging to contextual app experiences, Radar is flexible and easy to implement for any use case, any app, and any device.

 Easily create custom geofences via the dashboard, API, CSV import, or integrations.
-Radar supports unlimited geofences, polygon geofences, expiring geofences, and stop detection.
-Or, tap into out-of-the-box geofences for places and regions.
+Radar supports unlimited geofences, polygon geofences, expiring geofences, accuracy down to 10 meters, and beacon detection.
+Or, tap into out-of-the-box data for place and region detection.

 Open-source SDK with flexible tracking options and best-in-class accuracy